-In a marketing world that’s buzzing with phrases like “marketing stack integration”, it’s no big surprise that Google is in the early stages of releasing a new suite of enterprise-level products that together, form a more comprehensive platform.
+In a marketing world that’s buzzing with phrases like “marketing stack integration”, it’s no big surprise that Google has released a suite of enterprise-level products that together, form a more comprehensive platform.

 Google Analytics 360 aims to help marketers get a holistic view of their online marketing efforts via fewer standalone tools.